Capstone-Bangkit-KulkasKita/.github/profile/README.md

 <br>

 <p align="justify">
-KulkasKita is an application designed to monitor food storage with an additional feature of food ingredient classification.
-Indonesia is the world's third largest producer of food loss and food waste, estimated to reach 150-184 kg per capita per year (Bappenas, 2021).
-According to the research results of Waste4Change, one of the causes of food waste is poor storage management.
-A common issue encountered is that stored food items have gone bad due to forgetting about the expiration date of the food ingredients.
-This problem led us to ask, 'How can we avoid forgetting the expiration dates of stored food ingredients?
-Is there a way to simplify food resource storage management?'
-Eventually, our group came up with the idea of creating a food storage application that includes a reminder feature when food ingredients are approaching their expiration date.
-Additionally, we also added an image detection feature to simplify the process of inputting food ingredients to be stored and ensure food qualities by examining presence of defects.
+KulkasKita is an app designed to tackle food waste and simplify food storage management in Indonesia.
+It helps users avoid forgetting expiration dates and provides reminders for approaching dates.
+The app also includes an image detection feature to ensure food quality by detecting defects.
+By optimizing food storage and promoting responsible consumption, KulkasKita aims to reduce waste and maximize resource utilization.
 </p>

 ## Our Team